Vrbas (river)

 The Vrbas (Врбас, [ʋr̩̂ba(ː)s]) is a major river with a length of 250 km, in western Bosnia and Herzegovina.
 It is a right tributary of the Sava river.
 The city of Banja Luka is located on the river banks.

+The river is the main watercourse of Banja Luka and before Banja Luka.
+With its blue-green color, it's one of the most beautiful rivers in Bosnia and Herzegovina.

 Etymology

 The word vrba means 'willow' in Serbo-Croatian, and a number of weeping willow trees adorn the river banks in Banja Luka.

 It lent its name to one of the provinces (banovinas) of the Kingdom of Yugoslavia, the Vrbas Banovina.